 Why?
 Some companies find it cheaper to pay the penalties and allow their workers to get insurance on the exchanges.
 Most companies will keep offering health insurance as a benefit to attract the best workers.
 It's less expensive for them than offering higher wages.
 That's because health insurance isn't taxed.

 Obamacare prohibits insurance companies from denying coverage to anyone who has a pre-existing condition.

 Obamacare allows more people to get Medicaid.
-The eligible income is 138 percent of the federal poverty level.
+The eligible income is 138% of the federal poverty level.
 The exact income level varies by state.
-The federal government paid all the additional cost for the first three years.
-After that, the states pay 10 percent.
-Not all states expanded Medicaid, despite the federal subsidy.
+The federal government paid the additional cost for the first three years.
+After that, the states pay 10%.

 If everyone has insurance, more people will go to the doctor when they are getting sick, instead of waiting until their illness turns into an expensive emergency.
 That lowers health care costs for everyone.

 Over time, health insurance should cost your family less.
-That's because more healthy people will pay more premiums to insurance companies, who will then make more money.
+More healthy people will pay more premiums to insurance companies, who will then make more money.
 They will compete with each other in the exchanges, so they’ll charge less to get more business.
 Older people on Medicare will have more of their drug costs covered, meaning they can afford to take all their medicine as they should and stay out of the hospital.
 That also lowers costs for everyone.

-Those Who Earn $200,000 a Year or More - Obamacare taxed individuals who earn $200,000 or more and families who earn $250,000 or more.
+Obamacare taxed individuals who earn $200,000 or more and families who earn $250,000 or more.

-Members and Staff of Congress - Members of Congress and their staff are required to get their insurance through the same exchanges, instead of the government-provided health insurance they got before.
+Members of Congress and their staff are required to get their insurance through the same exchanges, instead of the government-provided health insurance they got before.